-Herne Junior School has a separate policy outlining the school's position on this: Supporting Pupils with Medical Needs Policy.
+There is a separate policy outlining the school's position on this.
+This is called 'Supporting Pupils with Medical Needs' Policy.

 As a school we will make sure that sufficient staff are trained to support any pupil with a medical condition.